 \paragraph{WQFT integrals:} We validate the WQFT integrals against refs.\cite{Brandhuber:2023hhy,Herderschee:2023fxh,Caron-Huot:2023vxl,Bohnenblust:2023qmy} and by numerically evaluating them using \textsc{AMFlow}~\cite{Liu:2022chg} and find agreement with our analytic expressions.

 \paragraph{Two-body waveform:} For the two-body case, we benchmark the spinless NLO waveform against previous results~\cite{Brandhuber:2023hhy, Herderschee:2023fxh, Georgoudis:2023lgf, Georgoudis:2023ozp, Bohnenblust:2023qmy}, and confirm agreement.
 The linear-in-spin contribution is likewise consistent with ref.~\cite{Bohnenblust:2023qmy}.
-Furthermore, we verify that the IR divergence matches the expectation from Weinberg's soft-graviton theorem, while the UV divergence cancels in the final observable waveform.
+Furthermore, we verify that the IR divergence matches the expectation from Weinberg's soft-graviton theorem, while the UV divergence does not contribute to the final observable waveform.
 Moreover, the two-body waveform is constructed from the previously validated three-body waveform.
 Finally, we verify that the NLO waveform is regular in phase space, by confirming that spurious poles in the function coefficients cancel.